besttime-app/BestTime-Documentation/source/includes/_queryendpointsday.md

 </aside>

-> The above request returns a JSON reponse like this:
+> The above request returns a JSON response like this:

 ```json
   {